IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 *   `codebaseSummary.md`: Provides an overview of the project's structure, key components, data flow, and dependencies.

 ## Contributing
-This project thrives on community contributions to its knowledge base through Ghost CMS.
+This project thrives on community contributions to its knowledge base through Strapi CMS.
 The Litecoin Foundation maintains editorial control while enabling community participation.

 ### Content Contribution Process
-1.  **Request Contributor Access**: Contact the Litecoin Foundation for Ghost CMS contributor credentials
+1.  **Request Contributor Access**: Contact the Litecoin Foundation for Strapi CMS contributor credentials.
-2.  **Create Draft Content**: Use Ghost's Markdown editor to create well-structured articles
+2.  **Create Draft Content**: Use Strapi's rich text editor to create well-structured articles.
-3.  **Foundation Review**: Foundation team reviews and publishes approved content
+3.  **Foundation Review**: The Foundation team reviews and publishes approved content.
-4.  **Automatic Sync**: Published content automatically updates the RAG pipeline
+4.  **Automatic Sync**: Published content automatically updates the RAG pipeline.

-For detailed guidelines on content structure and submission, see the Ghost CMS editorial guidelines (to be provided by Foundation team).
+For detailed guidelines on content structure and submission, see the Strapi CMS editorial guidelines (to be provided by Foundation team).

 ## License
 (To be determined - e.g., MIT License)